Drivers learn city-scale dynamic equilibrium: Materials and Methods

-The transportation decision of a taxi driver can be simply expressed as: taxi drivers maximize their income by choosing their driving strategy.
-We ignore the exit decision of taxi drivers, and assume that individuals who drive a taxi can earn at least as much income as their cost, i.e. their alternative income.
+The behavioral rule of taxi drivers can be simply expressed as follows: taxi drivers maximize their income by choosing their driving strategy.
+We ignore drivers' exit decisions, and assume that individuals who drive a taxi can earn at least as much income as their cost, i.e. their alternative income.
 When this condition does not hold, rational individuals would not be driving a taxi.
-We show in the following that driver's objective function is strategically equivalent to trip revenue, and formalize driver's decision as an optimization problem.
+Here we show that this income maximization is strategically equivalent to revenue maximization, and we formalize each driver's decision as an optimization problem.
 For the industrial organization of NYC taxis, \cite{ZhangRD2018phd} gives a comprehensive analysis with references to rules and regulations.

-Income structure of a taxi driver differs by the property rights of the taxi in use.
+The income structure of a taxi driver depends on the property rights of the taxi in use.
 Owner-drivers are Medallion owners who also drive their taxis, so they have no lease to pay.
-Drivers of driver-owned vehicle (DOV) lease a Medallion from fleets, agents, or Medallion owners, and either own or finance the purchase of the vehicle, at different lease costs.
+Drivers of driver-owned vehicles lease a Medallion from fleets, agents, or Medallion owners, and either own or finance the purchase of the vehicle, at different lease costs.
 Other drivers lease both the Medallion and the vehicle; the lease may optionally include a fixed amount for gasoline surcharge since 2012-09-30.
 In any type of such leases, the driver pays a fixed amount of money either per shift which lasts 12 hours, or per week in longer-term leases.
-(See TLC Rules \S58-21: Leasing a Taxicab or Medallion.)
-The lease may optionally include gasoline surcharge, also a fixed amount, since 2012-09-30.
-(See TLC lease cap rules change. \url{https://www1.nyc.gov/assets/tlc/downloads/pdf/archived_public_notices/lease_cap_rules_passed.pdf}) Taxi lease type can be inferred from driver names on the taxi's rate card: if a taxi has named drivers, its owner typically uses long-term lease; if it has unspecified driver, its owner typically uses shift lease.
-Table~\ref{tab:lease} shows the number of NYC taxis in 2005 by their manager and driver types, derived from \cite{Schaller2006}.